China Travel Guide

 • Bulkhead seats are usually allocated to those who have physical disabilities and special needs first.

 • Chinese airlines do not pre-assign seats.
-Be sure to arrive the airport airline counter early to receive better seat assignments.
+Be sure to arrive at the airport airline counter early to have selection to better seat assignments.

 • Visit your family doctor before and after your trip to ensure good health.